 If you want to take outside options (List B modules or unusual options), you will need to decide whether you want to take them partly as an overload or wholly in place of physics modules.
 When deciding which physics modules to take, the following may be helpful.

 The modules Hamiltonian and Fluid Mechanics covers general concepts which are relevant throughout physics.

 Computational Physics is a skills module.
 Computing and programming are valuable skills both within physics and beyond.
 We recommend that all students take their computing skills as far as possible, and at least start this computing module.

-If you are interested in astrophysics, the two modules The Solar System and Stars are part of a stream of astrophysics modules.
+If you are interested in astrophysics, the module Stars and the Solar System is part of a stream of astrophysics modules and core for students on the Physics with Astrophysics course.
 You will be allowed to take later year modules in the stream if you haven't taken both these second year modules, in which case you would be advised to go through some of the material covered in these two modules in private study.